top of page

 HELEN ROSE

 Helen also has a background in psychology and is committed to creating supportive and inclusive environments for sharing Yoga.
-She is qualified as a Trauma Sensitive Yoga Facilitator (Center for Trauma and Embodiment, Boston) and is a deferred post-graduate student with the Victoria University Clinical Psychology programme.
-Together, this informs her passion and ongoing explorations of the benefits of Yoga in supporting mental wellness, rehabilitation and personal development.
+She is qualified as a Trauma-Sensitive Yoga Facilitator (Center for Trauma and Embodiment, Boston) and is a Clinical Psychologist.

-Helen also works privately with individuals and groups and is available to collaborate with other health practitioners to incorporate Yoga into client well-being and rehabilitation plans (theloftstudio.co.nz/pathways-to-embodied-healing-whangarei).
+Helen also works privately with individuals and groups and is available to collaborate with other health practitioners to incorporate Yoga into client well-being and rehabilitation plans.

-* Student and Community Services Card discounts are available and enquiries for upcoming free community events are always welcome.
+* Student and Community Services Card discounts are available.
+Enquiries for upcoming free community events are always welcome

 Hatha Site Image 2.jpg